What We Believe

 "Jesus is Lord"

-The Holy Scriptures of the Old and New Testaments are the unique and authoritative witness to this Triune God.
+The Holy Scriptures of the Old and New Testaments are unique and authoritative witnesses to this Triune God.
 The church in every generation wrestles with God's self-revelation.

 Presbyterians Today Magazine: Welcome to the Presbyterian Church, Third Edition, "What Presbyterians believe: God of authority, God of Freedom" by Neal D. Presa moderator of the 220th General Assembly (2012) of the Presbyterian Church (U.S.A.)

-God is a God of grace and we are committed to being a grace filled church.
+God is a God of grace, and we are committed to being a grace-filled church.
 Expect to feel comfortable from the minute you walk in the door.
 There are always greeters available either at our Welcome Desk or in the Narthex who can answer your questions about where to go and when everything starts.
 In our worship service, you will see a blended style that incorporates the old and the new.
-We sing traditional hymns, praise songs and even bluegrass style gospel favorites on occassion!
+We sing traditional hymns, praise songs, and even bluegrass-style gospel favorites on occasion!
 Multi-media is utilized with announcements, music, video, and sermons.
 After our service, you can enjoy coffee and a sweet snack while getting to know everyone.

 As a visitor, we don't ask that you give.
 As regular attenders and members, we have the privilege of partnering with God's work in the world by using our gifts and resources through the local church.

-Children of all ages are welcome in to our worship service.
-In fact, we include a short Children's Sermon for children age 3 to 3rd grade.
+Children of all ages are welcome into our worship service.
+In fact, we include a short Children's Sermon for children ages 3 to 3rd grade.
 They are then dismissed to attend our Children's Church in the Fellowship Hall until 11:30 am.
-Children's Church consists of music, a lesson and often an activity.
+Children's Church consists of music, a lesson, and often an activity.

 Sunday School is available every Sunday from 9:30 to 10:15 am for all children ages 3 to 12th grade.